iloveitaly/spree_promo_variant_rule/README.md

 This extension adds this functionality.
 However, right now there is no GUI for adding variants.
 You have to add them manually through the command line.

+Eventually I'd like to see this functionality [merged into spree core](https://github.com/spree/spree/issues/2272) but I don't have the time to create the PR right now.

 Adding Products on the Command Line
 -----------------------------------